 Sea Kayaking Option: $795 per person

-Pre-booked option for up to 16 guests.
-If you have experience sea kayaking and are interested in doing this activity during the expedition, you will need to book this option prior to departure from home.
+If you have some experience sea kayaking and are interested in doing this activity during the expedition, you will need to book this option prior to departure from home.
 You cannot book this activity once onboard.
 There is a separate document for sea kayakers that you will need to review beforehand.
 Provided equipment includes full Gore-Tex drysuits, kayak specific PFD's, neoprene booties, a waterproof deck bag, pogies and many other vital paddling accessories.

-Hiking Excursions: No additional supplement
+Snowshoeing: No additional supplement (Select departures)

-All airfare; visa and passport fees; airport departure taxes; pre-cruise or post-cruise meals, transfers, and hotel accommodation; personal laundry charges; postage; telephone calls; drinks; medical expenses; trip interruption and cancellation insurance; travel medical insurance including medical evacuation (required); gratuities to staff and crew; private fitness sessions; massage therapy; fee for optional programs.
+All airfare (except where explicitly stated above); visa and passport fees; airport departure taxes; pre-cruise or post-cruise hotel accommodation; personal laundry charges; postage; telephone calls; drinks; medical expenses; meals / accommodation / transfers in welcome & departure cities; trip interruption and cancellation insurance; travel medical insurance including medical evacuation (required); gratuities to staff and crew; binocular rental; private fitness sessions; massage therapy; fee for guided kayak program.

 PHOTOS: © Adam Riley; © Claudio Suter; © Ira Meyer; © David Schultz